dnelyk/qb-bankrobbery-target/README.md

 **_I hopefully, in the future, will be implementing these for the paleto and pacific banks -- and possibly other locations._**

+**The only modified files are client/fleeca.lua, server/main.lua, config.lua and fxmanifest.lua -- Script errors in other files are an issue with the original qb-bankrobbery.**

 # Install Guide
 stp 1...
 2.